osufuquila/website-docs/en/faq.md

 -----------------------

 - **How do I play on the normal osu! again?**
-- Close osu!, run the switcher and click the **Switch to osu!** button
+- Close osu!, run the switcher and click the **Connect to Bancho!** button

 -----------------------

-- **My switcher is off but when I open osu.ppy.sh in my browser I get an error or I get redirected to ripple's website!**
+- **My switcher is off but when I open osu.ppy.sh in my browser I get an error or I get redirected to RealistikOsu's website!**
 - Make sure the switcher is off, then empty your browser cache and restart your browser.
 [Google it](http://lmgtfy.com/?q=How+to+empty+browser+cache) if you don't know how to do it.

 -----------------------

-- **I get strange errors on osu!'s website after playing on ripple (beatmaps not found etc)**
+- **I get strange errors on osu!'s website after playing on RealistikOsu (beatmaps not found etc)**
 - Delete `s` and `t` cookies relative to osu.ppy.sh using a [cookie editor](https://chrome.google.com/webstore/detail/editthiscookie/fngmhnnpilhplaeedifhccceomclgfbg).
 If you don't know how to remove specific cookies, just delete all cookies from your browser settings.

 -----------------------

 - **Can I keep playing while the server is restarting because it's updating?**
-- Yes, your scores will be sent as soon as the server gets back online (usually less than a minute).
-Just make sure to not close the client.
+- While this event is unlikely, your scores will still be sent as soon as the server gets back online (usually less than a minute).
+Just make sure to not close the client as then they will be permanently lost.

 -----------------------

 - **Is there a patcher for RealistikOsu!?**
-- No, you can change server by editing the hosts file with our switcher.
+- Not **yet**, you can change server by editing the hosts file with our switcher.
 [Instructions here](https://ussr.pl/doc/1).

 -----------------------